 The Catholic Church has worked hard to protect children.
 Much has been done but more needs to be done.
 Until child sexual abuse is no longer a part of society, the Church will continue its efforts to stop it.

-Click here [Link no longer available —Ed.] to read more about how the Church is responding to abuse, or click on one of the links below to read about how arch/dioceses in Michigan are working to assist victims and protect children.
+Read more about how the U.S. Catholic Church is responding to abuse, or click on one of the links below to read about how arch/dioceses in Michigan are working to assist victims and protect children.